pandeyroshan/stock-simulator/README.md

   - `msg` (string): Error message
   - `type` (string): Error type

 Feel free to explore the endpoints and schemas to understand how to interact with the Stock Simulator API.
-If you have any questions or need further assistance, please refer to this documentation or contact our support team.
-Happy stock trading! 📈📉